How to Add FAQ Schema in WordPress (2026 Guide)

 4 Methods to Add FAQ Schema in WordPress

 There are several ways to add FAQ schema to your WordPress site.
-I have tested all of them and ranked them by ease of use and reliability.
-Here is what works best.
+I’ve tested all of them and ranked them by ease of use and reliability.
+Here’s what works best.

 Rank Math includes a dedicated FAQ block in the WordPress block editor.
 This is the easiest and most reliable method for most WordPress sites.